andrewatts85/wp-notes/how-to-setup-dynamic-wordpress-menus.md

 ## Children Pages

 Use this `if` statement to include child pages.
-When the child page is being viewed. the parent page link will still light up.
+When the child page is being viewed. the parent page link will still be highlighted.
+The numbers 0 and 14 represent the post ID's.
+The argument 0 can be static but 14 is the post id for the parent page you would like to remain highlighted.

 ```php
 <li <?php if (is_page('about-us') or wp_get_post_parent_id(0) == 14) echo 'class="current-menu-item"'; ?>><a></a></li>